-How to Edit PDF Files in Adobe Acrobat
+How to Edit PDFs in Adobe Acrobat: Text, Images & Pages

 A practical guide to editing text, images, and pages in PDF documents using Acrobat’s Edit PDF tools — including what works well, what has limitations, and when to go back to the source.